 Ending The Hike

-Just as there are a couple of routes to reach the peak, there are a couple of options to end your hike too.
+Just as there are a couple of options to reach the peak, there are a couple of options to end your hike too.

 Option 1 – End it at Clear Water Bay Road

 Option 2 – End at Po Toi O

 From the 3-point junction at the bottom of the peak, continue walking straight through the forest area.
 The trail will finally come to an end at just before Po Toi O (not to be confused with Po Toi), next to the kite flying area.
 Po Toi O is a small fishing community located in the Po Toi O Bay.